1poundfresh strawberries, plus a few extra for garnishwashed & allowed to dry

 Fold in the two cups of whipped cream using a rubber spatula, until it's fully incorporated.

 Assemble the icebox cake:

-Break the graham crackers along the perforated lines and make a single layer of grahams over the bottom of the pan, on top of the cream.
-Fit the pieces in as closely as you can.
+Break graham crackers along the perforations and lay them in a single layer over the cream.
+Fit the pieces together as closely as you can.

 Repeat these layers of strawberries, filing, and graham crackers two more times which should fill the loaf pan.